Edita Brychta

-Edita Brychta is a Czech actress.
+Edita Brychta (née Brychtová; born 6 September 1961) is a British actress of Czech descent.
+She has acted in various capacities including on stage, film, television, as well as voice acting in animated films, video games and audiobooks.
+Born in Czechoslovakia (modern day Czech Republic), Brychta studied in the United Kingdom and subsequently moved to live in the United States.

 Early life

+Brychta is the daughter of Czech artist Jan Brychta (1928–2013).
 Brychta began acting as a young child in the Czech film Kinoautomat, the world's first interactive movie, which was presented at Expo 67 in Montreal.
+After the Warsaw Pact invasion of Czechoslovakia in August 1968, Brychta immigrated to the United Kingdom with her parents and brother.
 At the age of 16, she joined London's National Theatre Youth Workshop and decided to pursue an acting career.